binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/terraform.md

 Equivalent to `terraform validate`.

-Checks the infrastructure definition's consistency.
+Check the infrastructure definition's consistency.

 ---
 ## `validate-layout`